- American Physical Society Sites

 Each unit executive committee is responsible for canvassing for nominations, promoting fellowship in the unit, and forming the selection committee.

 At the end of the calendar year, APS staff will distribute a report of the carryover nominations that are still active and eligible for each unit’s honors.
 Executive committee members should review the existing nomination pool, canvass for a diverse pool of nominees, and send promotional messages via the unit’s communication channels.
 Unit officers can request a current list of unit members who are eligible for election to Fellowship by submitting a Unit Statistics Request through the APS Unit Service Desk.

 If officers would like to submit a nomination themselves, please reference the conflict of interest definition and examples to prevent conflicts of interest.

 In January, staff will ask each unit’s chair and secretary/treasurer to provide the selection committee at least 1 month before the fellowship deadline for their unit.
 If committee selections are dependent on elections and newly filled positions, continuing committee members should be confirmed as soon as possible.

 The APS Committees on the Status of Women in Physics and on Minorities have crafted guidelines to improve the effectiveness of award, prize and fellowship committees in finding the most qualified person from a diverse, representative pool of candidates.

 Selection committees are responsible for reviewing nominations and recommending fellows.

-The selection committee chair shall be responsible for ensuring the review and selection process is completed on time and in accordance with APS guidelines.
+The selection committee chair shall be responsible for ensuring the review and selection process is completed on time and in within the Society’s policies and procedures.
 The chair shall facilitate and document the review and selection process, but, if possible, should not score or vote on nominees unless needed as a tiebreaker.
 The chair may take part in discussion of the nominees, but should be mindful of their primary role of facilitator.

 APS recommends the selection committee has at least one conference call to discuss nominees and scoring.
-APS Fellowship staff can set up Zoom meetings and provide connection information with advance notice by emailing email@example.com.
+APS Honors staff can set up Zoom meetings and provide connection information for the committee’s use.
+Please request this in advance by contacting the APS Honors team.